wdoppenberg/polars-candle/README.md

 - Massive thanks to [`polars`](https://pola.rs/) & their contributors for providing a blazing fast DataFrame library with the ability to extend it with custom functions using [`pyo3-polars`](https://github.com/pola-rs/pyo3-polars).
-- The great work done by Huggingface on [`candle`](https://github.com/huggingface/candle) for providing a simple interface to run ML models.
+- Great work so far by Huggingface on [`candle`](https://github.com/huggingface/candle) for providing a simple interface to run ML models.